zephyrproject-rtos/zephyr/doc/subsystems/test/sanitycheck.rst

                         in faster compilation since builds will be incremental -T TESTCASE_ROOT, --testcase-root TESTCASE_ROOT
                         Base directory to recursively search for test cases.
-                        All testcase.ini files under here will be processed.
+                        All testcase.yaml files under here will be processed.
                         May be called multiple times.
 Defaults to the 'samples' and 'tests' directories in the Zephyr tree.
   -A ARCH_ROOT, --arch-root ARCH_ROOT
                         Directory to search for arch configuration files.
-All .ini files in the directory will be processed.
+All .yaml files in the directory will be processed.
   -z SIZE, --size SIZE  Don't run sanity checks.
 Instead, produce a report to
                         stdout detailing RAM/ROM sizes on the specified filenames.
 All other command line arguments ignored.
   -S, --enable-slow     Execute time-consuming test cases that have been
-                        marked as 'slow' in testcase.ini.
+                        marked as 'slow' in testcase.yaml.
 Normally these are only built.
   -R, --enable-asserts  Build all test cases with assertions enabled.
   -Q, --error-on-deprecations